 jmasserer@jc.org

-Previously, Johannes worked at United Way of Greater Los Angeles, where he helped manage and grow the Tocqueville Society – possibly LA’s foremost group of philanthropists.
-Before that he directed business development and community relations at Patina Restaurant Group, where he was involved in many of Southern California’s premier events – including overseeing the Primetime EMMYS Governors Ball.
-He began his career at three Ritz-Carlton Hotels, starting out in New Orleans and moving to California after Hurricane Katrina.
+Previously, Johannes managed membership and member relations at Jonathan Club, one of Southern California’s largest and most prominent private social clubs.
+He also worked at United Way of Greater Los Angeles and its Tocqueville Society, as well as Patina Restaurant Group, where he led the Primetime EMMYS Governors Ball.
+He began his career at three Ritz-Carlton Hotels, starting in New Orleans and later moving to California after Hurricane Katrina.

-Johannes has continuously been invested in select community, cultural and civic organizations.
-He serves as the director of the Los Angeles Warburg Chapter of the American Council on Germany (New York), and he is also the transatlantic liaison and a founding board member of United Way Germany (Berlin).
-He has previously served on several boards including American Red Cross (LA Region), Pasadena Museum of History and Rotary Club of Los Angeles (“LA5”), where he remains an active member and chairs the Berlin Committee.
+Johannes has always been involved in various community, cultural, and civic organizations.
+He has held leadership roles in the Los Angeles Warburg Chapter of the American Council on Germany (New York) and continues to volunteer as the Southern California liaison.
+He is a founding board member of United Way Germany (Berlin) and has served on several other nonprofit boards, including the American Red Cross (Los Angeles Region), Pasadena Museum of History, and Rotary Club of Los Angeles (LA5), where he remains an active member.

-Johannes holds degrees from Notre Dame (Mendoza), where he competed on the varsity fencing team that won the NCAA National Championship twice, and from Claremont Graduate University (Drucker).
+Johannes earned degrees from the University of Notre Dame (Mendoza), where he was part of the varsity fencing team that won the NCAA National Championship twice, and Claremont Graduate University (Drucker).
+He is married to his college sweetheart, Amy, an Educational Therapist, and they reside in Pasadena in the San Gabriel Valley of Greater Los Angeles with their young sons.

 Nicolai M. Schwarz-Gondek